Culture of Philadelphia: Grassroots culture

-Not every Philadelphian eats out or goes to the theater, but most Philadelphians participate in local and community activities and organizations.
-Block parties and yard sales abound on weekends.
+While not all residents regularly dine out or attend the theater, many Philadelphians participate in local community activities and organizations.
+Block parties and yard sales are common on weekends.
 Philadelphia has vibrant local markets, such as the biweekly market in Clark Park at 43rd and Baltimore, where local farmers sell produce and artists and antique collectors show their wares.
 Philadelphia is also home to food cooperatives such as West Philly's Mariposa.

 Philadelphia has a long history of graffiti culture.
 The Philadelphia Anti-Graffiti Network, which gave way to the Mural Arts Project, has reduced the incidence of graffiti, but South Street is full of graffiti, and writers still perform their craft, legally and illegally, on walls throughout the city.

 Philadelphia has thriving non-profits in all areas of community service.
 Books Through Bars, which collects books to distribute at prisons, started in Philadelphia.
 Philadelphia is home to one of the largest National Network for Abortion Funds (NNAF) and the Women's Medical Fund.
 Philly Fellows, started in 2005, have been focusing efforts on "building capacity in the non-profit sector."
 Philadelphia also has important faith-based organizations.

 Annual fairs and events

 Philadelphia holds many annual festivals and events.
 One of the most famous is the annual Mummers Parade, held every New Year's Day since 1901.
 The Saint Patrick's Day Parade, which is popular with the city's large Irish population, is the second oldest parade in the United States.

 The Puerto Rican Day Parade has been held in the city for over 50 years.

 Since 1993, every summer around the July 4th holiday, the multi-day Welcome America event celebrates Philadelphia as the birthplace of the United States.

 Three major annual shows in Philadelphia are the Philadelphia Flower Show in March, the Philadelphia Auto Show in February and antiques-focused The Philadelphia Show in April.
 Major events include the Greek Picnic, a reunion and celebration of African American college fraternities and sororities.
 Another event, the Wing Bowl is an eating contest started in 1993.
 Festivals include the Philadelphia Folk Festival and Unity Day an event celebrating unity between people and families.
 PrideFest events promote LGBT rights.
-In September, the 16-day Philadelphia Live Arts Festival and Philly Fringe highlights experimental art, performances and exhibits throughout the city.
+In September, the month-long Philadelphia Fringe Festival highlights experimental art, performances and exhibits throughout the city.